-Learn how to cook artichokes in the microwave – this is the easiest way to steam artichokes, without a steamer!
-Once you microwave artichokes, you’ll never be intimated by this vegetable again!
+Learn how to cook artichokes in the microwave – this is the easiest way to steam artichokes without a steamer!
+Once you microwave artichokes, you’ll never be intimidated by this vegetable again!

 A long time ago, in my first kitchen encounter with fresh artichokes, I broke a sweat.
 I was living in Santa Monica at the time and tempted by a beautiful globe artichoke display at the farmers market.
 In my zeal, I tackled a recipe that involved trimming the prickly leaves with kitchen sheers, using a vegetable peeler on the stem, wrangling fuzzy chokes, soaking the artichokes with lemon slices, boiling them in a pot of water with garlic cloves and a bay leaf, and finally stuffing and baking them into submission.

 The artichokes were delicious, but I was exhausted, and it took a long time for me to prepare artichokes at home again.
 Thank goodness I learned that there was a much simpler way.

 Steamed, it turns out, is my favorite way to cook (and eat) artichokes.

 How to Cook an Artichoke Without a Steamer

 The best way to cook and enjoy a whole artichoke is by steaming it.
 After my recent visit to and podcast interview at an artichoke farm, I was happy to hear that I am not alone!
 Every time I asked everyone at the artichoke farm to name their favorite way to enjoy artichoke, a steamed artichoke was the nearly unanimous response.